Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/essay.md

 ## Recurring critique categories

-Across the entries, recurring failure modes are named and reused so that the reviews can be compared without flattening their differences.
+Across the entries, recurring critique patterns are named and reused so that the reviews can be compared without flattening their differences.

 - **Level Confusion**
 - **Full-Path Overextension**